-Many Baton Rouge truck accidents have more than a single cause.
+Many tractor-trailer accidents have more than a single cause.
 It can be difficult to recall the specifics of an accident, or you may not know them completely.
-When you leave the deductive work to attorneys from Babcock Injury Lawyers, we’ll get to the bottom of what happened before, during, and immediately after your truck accident in order to prove the at fault party and seek compensation on your behalf.
+When you leave the deductive work to attorneys from Babcock Injury Lawyers, we’ll get to the bottom of what happened before, during, and immediately after your truck crash in order to prove the at-fault party and seek compensation on your behalf.

 Your Injuries From Big Truck Accidents Could Be Permanent

-Like any accident, you face the possibility of permanent damage or death from a big truck accident in Baton Rouge.
-This risk is only increased by the size and possible travel speeds associated with tractor trailers.
-With any injury, you may also be subject to injuries that do not readily present themselves after the accident; injuries that could become much more life altering in the future when you are no longer able to seek compensation or properly prove that your injuries were a result of your collision.
+Like any accident, you face the possibility of permanent damage or death from a big truck wreck.
+This risk is only increased by the size and possible travel speeds associated with tractor-trailers.
+With any injury, you may also be subject to injuries that do not readily present themselves after the accident; injuries that could become much more life-altering in the future when you are no longer able to seek compensation or properly prove that your injuries were a result of your collision.

-- Wrongful Death: Loss of a loved one in a truck accident is devastating for those left behind.
+- Wrongful Death: The loss of a loved one in a truck accident is devastating for those left behind.
 We will help you recover from the shock by taking care of your legal needs and filing a lawsuit on behalf of the deceased.

 - Head, Back, and Neck Injuries: Ranging from whiplash to partial or total paralysis, damage to your spinal cord, head, and neck can drastically affect your mobility.
 Paralysis may be permanent and can keep you from living your life to the fullest.
 You may even need to hire a caretaker indefinitely.